String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-since $P_s$ and $Z_a$ live in the Lie algebra.
-We introduce a coordinate $x^s$ for each unbroken $P_s$, and the Goldstone modes associated to $Z_a$ are taken to be functions of these coordinates, $\xi^a(x)$.
-That is, we define a group element that is a function of $x^s$ and functional of $\xi^a$.
+We introduce a coordinate $x^s$ for each unbroken $P_s$ and a Goldstone \emph{field} $\xi^a(x)$, taken to be functions of these coordinates, associated to $Z_a$.
+That is $g(x,\xi)$ a \emph{function} of $x^s$ and \emph{functional} of $\xi^a$.
 In general, the form of $g$ is not preserved under the action of a general group element $g' \in G$, but instead

-where internal symmetries may be introduced.
-We can use this construction to build a representation of $G$.
-Importantly, one can then construct natural candidates for covariant derivatives for the Goldstone fields.
+where internal symmetries, generated by $V_s$, may be introduced.
+This provides a realisation of $G$ and the fact that the parameter fields $\xi^a(x)$ (which parameterise $G/U$) also transform, due to their dependence on $x^s$, means the associated realisation of $G/U$ will in general be non-linear.
+Since $g$ is a functional of the Goldstone fields $\xi^a(x)$, the left-invariant one-forms $g^{-1}dg$ contain derivatives of these fields.
+Importantly, one can then construct natural candidates for covariant derivatives for the Goldstone fields from the components of these left-invariant one-forms\footnote{In the case where there are no internal symmetries, a covariant derivative for the Goldstone fields is $\tilde{\mathscr{D}}_s\xi^a:=(A^{-1})_s{}^tB_t{}^a$, where $g^{-1}dg=i\rd x^tA_t{}^sP_s+i\rd x^tB_t{}^aZ_a$.
+For covariantly transforming fields, a covariant derivative is given by $\mathscr{D}_s:=(A^{-1})_s{}^t\partial_t$.
+An invariant measure is given by $\rd\mu=\text{sdet}(A)\rd^dx$, where we write $\text{sdet}(A)$ to emphasise that $\{x^s\}$ can include bosons and fermions.}.
+The details of this construction are not important here but the interested reader may wish to consult \cite{Hughes:1986dn} and references therein.

 Building on the seminal work of \cite{Salam:1969bwb,Volkov:1972jx,Volkov:1973vd,Ogievetsky:1974}, Hughes and Polchinski \cite{Hughes:1986dn} then present an algorithm for constructing $G$-invariant actions for such a realisation.
 Crucially, the volume element for these actions involves an integral over $\mathrm{d}^d x$, where $s = 1, \dots, d$.
 Since $x^s$ are the coordinates associated to $P_s$, which are unbroken translations and supersymmetries, they can be either bosonic or fermionic.
-The general form of this action is then
+The action is not uniquely determined but takes the general form